berkeley-cdss/docs/staff-management/slack.md

 ## Slack etiquette

 - **Use [Threads](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-) to organize discussions.**
-- **Avoid messaging people outside of working hours, unless absolutely necessary:** Instead, utilize Slack's [schedule send feature](#useful-slack-features) to send your message the morning/week.
+- **Avoid messaging people outside of working hours, unless absolutely necessary:** Instead, utilize Slack's [schedule send feature](#useful-slack-features) to send your message during working hours.
-- **Public channels vs. private channels vs. DMs:** Generally, the instructor(s) and head TA(s) should encourage staff to communicate in public channels as much as possible so that information is not siloed, staff do not have to play a game of telephone, and no one staff member is overloaded with answering questions on Slack.
+- **Public channels vs. private channels vs. DMs:** Generally, staff should be encouraged by instructors and head TAs to communicate in public channels as much as possible so that information is not siloed, staff do not have to play a game of telephone, and no one staff member is overloaded with answering questions on Slack.
 Private channels and DMs should be reserved for conversations that are sensitive.
 - **Only ping people when necessary.** Also be aware that @channel will notify everyone in that channel, while @here will only notify people in that channel who are currently active.

 ## Useful Slack Features